Masthead

-Lisa M. Hase-Jackson is author of Insomnia in Another Town (Clemson University Press), which was chosen as the winning manuscript for 2024 Converse University MFA Alumni Book Prize as well as awarded the Kansas Author’s Club Nelson Poetry Book Prize.
-Here first collection of poetry, Flint and Fire (The Word Works) was selected by Pulitzer prize winning poet Jericho Brown for the 2018 Hilary Tham Capital Collection Series.
-Her poems have been published or are forthcoming in Sugar House Review, Verse Daily, Tipton Poetry Journal and Cimarron Review and the anthologies Ice on a Hot Stove (Clemson University Press) and The Strategic Poet (Terrapin Books) and her work has been nominated for a Pushcart Prize.
-She is a Visiting Assistant Professor of Creative Writing at the University of Pittsburgh.
+The Zingara Poetry Project is curated and edited by Lisa M. Hase-Jackson.
+She is author of Insomnia in Another Town (Clemson University Press), which received the Kansas Author’s Club Nelson Poetry Book Prize.
+Her first collection of poetry, Flint and Fire (The Word Works) was selected by Pulitzer prize winning poet Jericho Brown for the 2018 Hilary Tham Capital Collection Series.
+Her poems have been published or are forthcoming in such literary journals as Sugar House Review, Verse Daily, Tipton Poetry Journal and Cimarron Review and the anthologies Ice on a Hot Stove (Clemson University Press) and The Strategic Poet (Terrapin Books.
+She teaches poetry, creative writing, and literature as a Teaching Assistant Professor at the University of Pittsburgh.

 Books: